 ✓ Thank you for your feedback!

-Our AI runs 8 independent checks on every screenshot before giving you a SAFE, SUSPICIOUS or SCAM verdict.
+Our detector combines local fake-template and annotation checks with AI visual review before giving a SAFE, SUSPICIOUS or SCAM verdict.

 Just take a screenshot of the payment and upload it here.
 No account, no signup, nothing.